-There are two kinds of couples going through the process of divorce counseling.
+There are usually two kinds of couples to go through the process of divorce counseling.
 The first couple has a mutual understanding of the problem and gladly seeks therapy.
+This is the opposite of seeking marriage counseling when one spouse wants a divorce.

-The other couple is what therapists call mixed-agenda and means that one of the partners refuses to go for counseling.
-They might not accept the other partner’s idea for divorce, the idea of counseling, or simply don’t think that counseling before a divorce will give them any benefits.
+The other couple is what therapists call a mixed-agenda which means that one of the partners refuses to go for counseling.
+They might not accept the other partner’s idea of divorce, or the idea of counseling, or simply don’t think that counseling before a divorce will give them any benefits.

 1. You will be sure whether you need a divorce or not